COVID-19: Experts Believe Virus is Here to Stay

 Pandemic Preparedness

 Another pandemic is inevitable.
 The Northeast Business Group on Health has developed a list of recommendations for employers so they aren’t caught off guard again.
 1. Build a pandemic response plan; keep it simple.
-2. Maintain a safe workplace by conducting COVID 19 Disinfection on a regular basis.
+2. Establish a safe workplace.
 3. Enhance employee experience working from home.
 4. Have a strong return to work plan.
 5. Address employee benefits stressed by the pandemic, like behavioral care.
 Develop your vaccine strategy.
 6. Plan for future pandemic or epidemic now.

 George W. Chapman is a healthcare business consultant who works exclusively with physicians, hospitals and healthcare organizations.
 He operates GW Chapman Consulting based in Syracuse.
 Email him at gwc@gwchapmanconsulting.com.